Frequently Asked Questions

 How do you organise school placements?

-If accepted onto one of our university-led courses, we will ask you to complete a personal details form which will include information on where you live, whether you have transport, whether you have any personal details we need to take into account (such as caring responsibilities) and whether there are any local schools you already have connections with.
-We organise placements based on this information.
+If accepted onto one of our university-led courses, we will ask you to complete a personal details form which will include information on where you live, whether you have transport, whether you have any personal details we need to take into account (e.g. caring responsibilities, health concerns) and whether there are any local schools you already have connections with.

-For your second placement, we also factor your first placement into the decision-making (ensuring a contrasting experience) and our additional knowledge of you from working with you for a term.
+Based on this information we organise placements.
+For your second placement, we also factor into the decision making your first placement school (ensuring a contrasting experience) and our additional knowledge of you from working with you for a term.

 We work hard to minimise travel time but this is only one factor to take into account when ensuring you have a placement that suits you.
-We aim to ensure commute time is a maximum of an hour and the average travel time is much less than this.
+We try to ensure commute time is a maximum of an hour and the average travel time is often much less than this.

 If you are accepted onto one of our School Direct courses, the alliance you have applied to will organise your placement.